santoshbaba1/aws-serverless-architecture/README.md

     Boto3 usage
     IAM role configuration

-# Automated S3 bucket cleanup using AWS Lambda and Boto3 to delete objects older than 30 days, improving storage management and cost efficiency.
+# ✅Automated S3 bucket cleanup using AWS Lambda and Boto3 to delete objects older than 30 days, improving storage management       and cost efficiency.

 # Conclusion
     This solution helps: